retrography/retrography.github.io/_posts/2014-05-03-so-one-day-neo4j-goes-to-r.markdown

 date: 2014-05-03
 keywords: "r neo4j graphs databases statistics sna code gist"
 ---

+___This post is obsolete!
+It has several known bugs.
+In order to work with Neo4j in R, please refer to Nicole White's [RNeo4j](https://github.com/nicolewhite/Rneo4j).___

 There is an easy way to fetch graph data from Neo4j directly into R environment using a simple REST API client:

 {% highlight r linenos %}